 The East River waterfront defines Hunters Point, through its factories, its brilliant views of the Manhattan skyline, and now its ads for future condos.
 The biggest banners of change are the Queens West towers and the Citibank tower.

-Boundaries and Main Streets of Hunters Point
+Boundaries and Main Streets

 The main drag Vernon Boulevard is all restaurants, bars, and shops until about 47th Ave, where warehouses take over.
 Wide Jackson Avenue is a major thoroughfare, with a more industrial-commercial mix, leading to Court Square.

-NY Water Taxi connects Hunters Point to Wall Street's Pier 11.
+New York Water Taxi connects Hunters Point to Wall Street's Pier 11.

-Hunters Point Apartments and Real Estate
+Apartments and Real Estate

 Housing runs the gamut from ultra-luxe to industrial mess, often next to one another.
 The trend is up and away for renovated properties, but development has not kept up with demand.